gvwilson/thirdbit/src/fiction/makers-return/index.md

 and closed behind them.
 Lights flickered into life over their heads, dimming once they were past.
+"I hate it when they do that,"
+Sindy muttered.

 Finally they reached a stretch of corridor lined with numbered doors.
 "You will stay here,"